 The postures practiced in yoga provide opportunities to repetitively move the trunk and limbs in a variety of ways.
 This helps prevent stiffness and stimulates the spinal cord.
 Likewise, consistent stretching and movement will help decrease the excitability of hyperactive muscles, which can help reduce the occurrence of spasms and pain.

-The functional outcomes of each spinal cord injury are different, so it’s essential to work with an instructor that can guide you through the exercises and suggest safe modifications for your specific abilities.
+Some may worry about not being able to do the poses or hurting themselves, especially if they’ve suffered a spinal cord injury.
+However, many yoga poses can be modified to be safe and effective for most individuals during their recovery.
+Because the outcomes of each spinal cord injury are different, it’s essential to work with an instructor that can guide you through the exercises and suggest safe modifications for your specific abilities.

 Often, poses will be modified so that they can be performed while seated or lying down on a mat.
-Practicing postures in your wheelchair can be restrictive, so many instructors will encourage spinal cord injury patients to get on the floor.
-Not only will this expand the number of postures the patient can practice, but it will also create a more stable, open base so individuals won’t have to worry about falling.
+Practicing postures in your wheelchair can be restrictive, so many instructors will encourage you to get on the floor.
+Not only will this expand the number of postures that you can practice, but it will also create a more stable, open base to prevent you from falling.